Strategy against Colorado potato beetles

 - Carry out treatment only when damage threshold of 15 young larvae per plant is reached.
 For this purpose check 25 potato plants for larvae regularly after beetles occur in crop.

 - Early treatment: for sufficient effect of insecticides the majority of larvae should be first and second instars.
-Biological insecticides (Novodor FC, Neem Azal) must be applied earlier because of their weaker effect compared to synthetic insecticides.
+Biological insecticides (NeemAzal T/S) must be applied earlier because of their weaker effect compared to synthetic insecticides.
 The optimal date for treatment is the first occurrence of first instar larvae.

 - If repeated treatments are necessary do not only change the product but also the active ingredient.
-Do not use pyrethroids, as these are applied against winged aphids in spring and there is no alternative active ingredient for this use.
+Do not use pyrethroids at all, because they no longer have a sufficient effect on the Colorado potato beetle.

 - Daytime temperatures above 20 degrees and wilted crops: treat only in the early morning, because the pest feeds most at this time of day and takes up a lot of the active ingredient.
 Consider limited number of treatments permitted.